Objective: God wants us to obey Him

 But to trust and obey (march in place and then salute)

 Paint "fire" on a piece of paper using red, orange, and yellow paint.
-Add the title "I Will Obey." (image by jamie)
+Add the title "I Will Obey."
+Image shared by jamie

 Paint the bottom of the child's foot.
 On a large piece of paper have the child create foot prints.
 Add the title, "Beautiful Feet."
 Discuss how our feet are beautiful when they are obeying.